Home / Recipes / breakfast / Vegetarian Stuffed Marrow

 • 1 sprig parsley chopped

-• 3 tablespoon extra virgin olive oil 1 tablespoon for cooking the pulp mix and 2 tablespoons to drizzle on the marrows before baking
+• 3 tbsp extra virgin olive oil 1 tablespoon for cooking the pulp mix and 2 tablespoons to drizzle on the marrows before baking

 • salt to taste